minshi123/gitlab/doc/topics/autodevops/stages.md

 - **Response Metrics:** latency, throughput, error rate
 - **System Metrics:** CPU utilization, memory utilization

+GitLab provides some initial alerts for you after you install Prometheus:

+- Ingress status code 500  > 0.1%
+- Nginx status code 500 > 0.1%

 To make use of Auto Monitoring:

 1. [Install and configure the requirements](index.md#requirements).